alugocp/emacs.d/README.md

 - [x] Backspace should take spaces 2 at a time (like real tabs)
 - [x] Find a good plugin for search + replace (should have regex and case sensitivity support, as well as project-wide search)
 - [x] Figure out how to reorient the project viewer to a new root directory
+- [x] Add some customization and cross-platform support
+- [ ] Rebrand as my own Emacs configuration
 - [ ] CTRL + left or right should skip to the next word, but non-alphanumeric characters count as separate words from each other as long as they are different characters
-- [ ] Rebrand as my own Emacs configuration